Camera found in tissue box in Swimtastic's dressing room in Waukesha - Mash Viral

 The 21-year-old man who, according to Waukesha police, has placed that camera in the box on a shelf in the dressing rooms for employees of Swimtastic, 900 Tesch Court, has been interrogated and can be prosecuted depending on the results of an ongoing investigation.

-According to the news release released on Friday, the incident was reported shortly after 8:30 PM.
+According to a news release issued on Friday, the incident was reported shortly after 8:30 PM.
 February 5 in the swimming center, where both the man and the girl work as instructors.

 The girl saw the hole in the tissue box after she had finished changing her swimsuit.
 When she looked inside, she found the camera, which the police later discovered was a suspect’s cell phone.